On the essential dimension of coherent sheaves: Projective Modules over Right-Artinian Rings

 with $p^2 = p$.
 The image of $p$ is a finitely generated projective $R$-module $M$ with $M/M \frakn \cong N$.
 For the uniqueness, suppose that $M'$ is another finitely generated projective $R$-module with $M'/M'\frakn \cong N$.
 Then there are $(R/\frakn)$-linear maps

 with $g_1 \circ g_2 = \id$ and $g_2 \circ g_1 = \id$.
 Since $M$ and $M'$ are direct summands of free modules, we can lift $g_1$ and $g_2$ to $R$-linear maps

 They satisfy $f_1 \circ f_2 \equiv \id$ and $f_2 \circ f_1 \equiv \id$ modulo $\frakn$.
 Therefore, $f_1 \circ f_2$ and $f_2 \circ f_1$ are automorphisms.
 This shows that $M'$ is isomorphic to $M$. \end{proof} We will only need rings that are finite-dimensional algebras over a field.
-These satisfy the descending chain condition for right ideals, so they are right-artinian. \begin{definition} A projective module $M$ over a right-artinian ring $R$ has \emph{rank} $r \in \bbQ_{> 0}$ if the direct sum $M^{\oplus n}$ is free of rank $nr$ for some $n \in \bbN$ with $nr \in \bbZ$. \end{definition} \begin{example} Let $R$ be a simple right-artinian ring.
+These satisfy the descending chain condition for right ideals, so they are right-artinian. \begin{definition} A projective module $M$ over a right-artinian ring $R$ has \emph{rank} $r \in \bbQ_{> 0}$ if the direct sum $M^{\oplus n}$ is free of rank $nr$ for some $n \in \bbN$ with $nr \in \bbN$. \end{definition} Let $R$ be a right-artinian ring.
+Let $\frakj \subset R$ denote the Jacobson radical; this is the smallest two-sided ideal such that $R/\frakj$ is semisimple.
+The ideal $\frakj \subseteq R$ is known to be nilpotent (see for example Theorem 14.2 in \cite{isaacs:93}).
 Wedderburn's theorem states